Try Out Our NEW Disneyland Ticket Calculator!

 Mr. Kamal’s – Asia | Snack & Drink Stand

 Hoping for a savory snack with some unique flavors?
-Meet Mr. Kamal and his snack stand near the UP!
-A Great Bird Adventure show for some of the best snacks in Animal Kingdom: Chicken Dumplings and Mr. Kamal’s Seasoned Fries
+Meet Mr. Kamal at his snack stand near the Feathered Friends in Flight show for some of the best snacks in Animal Kingdom: Chicken Dumplings and Mr. Kamal’s Seasoned Fries

 Nomad Lounge – Discovery Island | Lounge